 Cellars

 Repair category N/A

-Notes
+Notes Not applicable.

 Electricity

 Repair category 2

-Notes Aspects of the electrical installation are dated.
-The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+Notes Aspects of the electrical installation are dated including skirting mounted sockets.
+The system should be checked as a precaution by a registered electrician and upgraded if necessary The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
-Upgrading should be anticipated and budgeted for.